jmayanja33/predicting-mlb-attendance/README.md

 Visualizations associated with analysis of the model and performance can be found `Visualizations/Regression`.
 Inside this folder are final model outputs and performance as well as predicted final results.

 ## XGBoost Model
 All data in this section can be found in `Models/Attendance/XGBoost`.
+The required packages in python are pandas, numpy, scikit-learn, scikit-optimize, matplotlib, dataframe-image, and tqdm.

 The main file is `attendance_xgboost.py` which creates an XGBoost model.
 The script performs feature selection, cross validation to find the best model, and then trains a final model.
 It provides plots and tables for analysis in `Visualizatoins`, as well as `AttendanceXGBEval.txt` providing initial model stats.
 The model is then saved as `AttendanceXGBModel.json`.